Infineon/ethernet-core-freertos-lwip-mbedtls/README.md

 - **mbed TLS:** An open-source, portable, easy-to-use, readable and flexible SSL library that has cryptographic capabilities, version: 3.4.0.
 See the [mbed TLS](https://tls.mbed.org/) web site for details.

+   **Note:** <br/>
-   **Note:** Using this library in a project will cause mbed TLS to be downloaded on your computer.
-It is your responsibility to understand and accept the mbed TLS license and regional use restrictions (including abiding by all applicable export control laws).
+   1. Using this library in a project will cause mbed TLS to be downloaded on your computer.
+It is your responsibility to understand and accept the mbed TLS license and regional use restrictions (including abiding by all applicable export control laws). <br/>
+   2. mbedTLS hardware crypto acceleration is enabled for GCC toolchain.
+For ARM and IAR toolchains it is disabled.

 - **RTOS Abstraction Layer:** The RTOS abstraction APIs allow the middleware to be written to be RTOS-aware, but without depending on any particular RTOS.
 See [RTOS Abstraction Layer](https://github.com/Infineon/abstraction-rtos) repository for details.